erupt321/ruptchat/README.md

 	Plenty of examples of text that is not being stylized, continue building matches.

 	Click action for text box line (Click to reply to tell, etc..)

+	If you find chat that has no style formatting you can enable debug with //rchat debug and screenshot the information for that chat line and a style can be developed.